Z3TA/webide/plugin/static_site_generator/README.txt

 Write to the document using: document.write("string")

-NodeJS modules can be accessed via: require("Module name or path") Node modules have to be installed in the parent of the source folder.
+NodeJS modules can be used with "require", and have to be installed in the parent of the source folder.

-Data about the document can be found in the document.* object:
+Data about the document can be found in the document object:

 document.title    = Document title taken from title tag, H1 tag, or first paragraph. document.lead     = Lead/intro taken from abstract, meta description or first paragraph.